Sydney Cricket Ground: Rugby union

-Club rugby was first played at the then Civil and Military Ground as early as 1870, and the first inter-colonial game was played there in 1882.
-NSW beat Queensland 28–4.
-From June 1911 the NSW Rugby League had exclusive use of the SCG, as well as the Sydney Sports Ground and the Sydney Showground, preventing rugby union games from being played there.
+The colony's first rugby union game was played at the ground in June 1870 between the Wallaroo FC and a team of British 'Army & Navy' men.
+This was the first football game of any code played at the venue.
+In what became regular annual fixtures at the SCG, in 1882 the first inter-colonial game was played there when NSW (now Waratahs) beat Queensland (now Reds) 28–4.
+Sydney club rugby union matches were in the 1890s regularly played at the SCG, including for The Association Ground (SCG) Cup.
+In 1907 a match between NSW (featuring Dally Messenger) and the New Zealand 'All Blacks' drew a record 52,000 crowd, setting a new benchmark for the highest attendance in Australia at any football code or cricket to that time.
+The Australian national team (now Wallabies) played Test matches at the SCG from 1899 to 1910 wearing sky blue jerseys or a mix of sky blue and maroon.

+Rugby union lost its lease of the ground to rugby league at the start of the 1913 season.
+At the end of 1928 access was again able to be obtained, particularly for representative matches.
 Over the years the SCG hosted 71 rugby union tests before Sydney international matches were moved first to Waratah Rugby Park (Concord Oval), then the Sydney Football Stadium and later Stadium Australia.
 The largest ever crowd to watch a rugby union match at the SCG was 49,327 who saw NSW played New Zealand on 13 July 1907.

 Of those 71 tests none could have been more dramatic than the game against the South African Springboks on 7 August 1971.
 Marred by anti-apartheid protests, field invasions and objects being thrown onto the ground and halted several times to remove golf balls and protestors, it was won by South Africa who went through the tour undefeated.

 The SCG has been both a happy and unhappy hunting ground for Australian rugby union.
 One of the worst incidents to occur there was the sad demise of Ken Catchpole's international career.
-Robbed of a glorious retirement, his career ended in a disgraceful scandal.
+Robbed of a retirement, his career ended in a disgraceful scandal.
 Australia was playing the New Zealand All Blacks and while Catchpole was trapped on the bottom of a ruck New Zealander second rower, Colin Meads, tried to drag him out by one leg, splitting him like a wishbone.
-Australia, although well beaten on this occasion, was well served by international-standard halfbacks and 20-year-old John Hipwell ran on for his first test as Catchpole was carried off.
-It was a sad end to an illustrious career.
+Australia, although well beaten on this occasion, was also served by international-standard halfbacks and 20-year-old John Hipwell ran on for his first test as Catchpole was carried off.